Population: 60.6 million (2016, Eurostat)

 The regions Sicily and Sardinia have the highest share of the fleet.
 The fishing fleet is divided into coastal, Mediterranean, and overseas vessels which fish beyond the Mediterranean Straits.
-In general, however, small-scale, or artisanal fishing refers to fishing boats less than 12 metres in length, using passive gears, involving day trips and a minimal crew of one or two fishermen.
+In general, however, small-scale, or artisanal fishing refers to fishing boats less than 12 metres in length, which use passive gears and involve day trips made by a minimal crew of one or two fishermen.
 The gear most commonly used are: surrounding nets, bottom trawl nets of different dimensions, midwater trawlers (volanti), dredges (turbosoffiante), and trammel nets.
 Traps and longlines are used by the small-scale fisheries fleet, including drifting long lines which are widely used today to catch large-pelagic fish.

-As the Italian fleet capacity decreased significantly in recent years, so too did marine catches, by about 44 percent between 2006 and 2014.
+As the Italian fleet capacity decreased significantly in recent years, so too did marine catches, by about 44 % between 2006 and 2014.

 The main species are small pelagics – anchovy (Engraulis encrasicolus) and sardine (Sardina pilchardus).
 Among demersal fish, the most abundant species landed are hake (Merluccius merluccius) and red mullet (Mullus barbatus).
 An important portion of total Italian landings is cephalopods, comprising cuttlefish (Sepia officinalis), octopus (Octopus vulgaris), and horned octopus (Eledone cirrhosa).
 The deepwater rose shrimp (Parapenaeus longirostris) and the spottail mantis shrimp (Squilla mantis) are the most important crustaceans landed.
 Among large pelagics, the main species landed are bluefin tuna (Thunnus thynnus), albacore (Thunnus alalunga) and swordfish (Xiphias gladius).
 Anchovy, clams and sardines are the three main species landed by the Italian fleet.
 The catch composition of marine fisheries is very heterogeneous, reflecting both the different gears in use, various fishing grounds, and the high biodiversity of aquatic resources.

 Aquaculture in Italy is based on a long tradition and history.
-It is characterised by a high level of specialisation, and large-scale production.
+It is characterized by a high level of specialization and large-scale production.
 Out of 30 species, production is dominated by Mediterranean mussel, Japanese carpet shell, and rainbow trout.
 Italy is the main producer of Japanese carpet shell in Europe.
 European seabass and gilthead seabream are the major marine farmed finfish species.

-High levels of specialisation and know-how, high degrees of industrialisation and large‐scale organisation are key features of the Italian aquaculture sector structure.
+High levels of specialization and know-how, high degrees of industrialization and large‐scale organization are key features of the Italian aquaculture sector structure.
 The Italian aquaculture sector comprises both marine and freshwater farming.
 While marine aquaculture includes both shellfish (mussels and clams) and finfish, freshwater aquaculture mainly consists of trout farmed in raceways.

 In 2014, the total output of the Italian aquaculture sector amounted to 149,000 tonnes.
 Shellfish producing companies account for over 50 % of the total number of farms and contribute to 63 % of total aquaculture production.